 The vagina is a self-cleaning system – we often think of it as similar to the nasal passageway (it’s unexpected, we know).
 This means that, just as you don’t use products to clean the inside of your nose, you don’t need to use any products inside the vagina (say goodbye to douches….forever).

 You also don’t need to use any products to clean the external genital area.
 Don’t be fooled or tempted by the “feminine hygiene” products with fun scents and colors.In fact, avoid using any scented or perfumed soaps, bubble baths, feminine hygiene products, douches, lotions and powders directly in the genital area.
-Using these products can cause irritation or infection (hello uncomfortable sexual activity).
+Using these products can cause irritation or infection (hello uncomfortable sexual activity) or more serious problems.

-For menopausal women or women who have undergone treatment for cancer, products that previously were not irritating may become bothersome.
+For menopausal women or women who have undergone treatment with chemotherapy, hormone therapy or radiation for cancer, products that previously were not irritating may become bothersome.
 The tissues of the vulva and vagina become thinner and more sensitive as the body produces less estrogen.
 Even shampoos, conditioners or body washes used elsewhere can run down the body and irritate the vulvar area.
-As much as possible, choose products with the fewest ingredients.
+As much as possible, choose products with the fewest ingredients you can’t pronounce.
 And, always rinse the vulva (no scrubbing!) with water to ensure no residue from shampoo, conditioner, or body wash is left in the area and pat (don’t rub) dry.

 Wipe front to back